Quadratic algebras associated to permutation idempotent solutions of the YBE: Introduction

 \section{Introduction}

 The linear braid or Yang-Baxter equation (YBE) for a map $R : V\otimes V \to V\otimes V$ on a vector space $V$ was extensively studied in the 1980s and solutions lead both to knot invariants in nice case and to quantum groups, such as the coquasitriangular bialgebras $A(R)$ and their Hopf algebra quotients, covariant quantum planes and other structures, see e.g. \cite{MajidQG, FRT,Ma88}.
 Early on, V.G.
-Drinfeld \cite{D}, proposed to also consider the parallel equations for $r:X\times X\to X\times X$ where $X$ is a set, and by now numerous results in this setting have been found, particularly in the involutive case, e.g. \cite{ESS,GI96,GI04,GI04s,GI12,GIM08,GIM11,GI18,GIVB, vendramin, rump}.
+Drinfeld \cite{D}, proposed to also consider the parallel equations for $r:X\times X\to X\times X$ where $X$ is a set, and by now numerous results in this setting have been found, particularly in the involutive case, e.g. \cite{ESS,GI96,GI04,GI04s,GI12,GIM08,GIM11,GI18,GIVB, Vendramin16, rump}.
+Non-involutive or strictly braided set-theoretic solutions here are less well understood but of increasing interest, starting with \cite{soloviev, Lu2000}.
+They have been used to produce knot and virtual knot invariants\cite{nelson} and, more recently, certain non-involutive solutions have been shown to arise from skew braces \cite{Gua_Ven}.
+Thus, non-involutive solutions and some of their related algebraic structures have attracted significant further attention, see for instance \cite{Gua_Ven, ce_smok_vendr19, smok-vendr18, Bachiller18, Vendramin_prob, AL_vendr20, Br19, Colazzo22, Doikou21, doikou_smok21, doikou_smok23, doikou_ryb23, GI21, GIM08, BB23} and references therein.